alexanderbird/books.abird.ca/src/typescript/searchLanguage/parse.ts.md

 # `parse.ts`

-Auto-generated with `npm run build:src:nearley` which transforms `src/searchDSL.ne` into a JavaScript parser
+Auto-generated with `npm run prebuild:nearley` which transforms `src/searchDSL.ne` into a JavaScript parser